raffis/mongodb-query-exporter/README.md

 Get Prometheus MongoDB aggregation query exporter, either as a [binary](https://github.com/raffis/mongodb-query-exporter/releases/latest) or packaged as a [Docker image](https://hub.docker.com/r/githubraffis/mongodb-query-exporter).

+Note that this is not a replacement form the MongoDB exporter.
+This app allows it to expose custom MongoDB metrics based on configured aggregations and not a general point of view like the MongoDB exporter.

 ```
 $ mongodb_query_exporter
 ```